Welterweight: Olympic wrestling

 Prior to 1996, the weight limit for welterweight was 74 kg/163 lb in Olympic wrestling.
 Since that time, amateur wrestling has named its weight classes by upper weight limit in kilograms.

 Professional wrestling

-In the US and Canada, there was a 145 lb limit in the early 20th century at least until the early 1920s.

-In Mexico, the lucha libre commission's definition of the welterweight weight class is between 70 kg and 78 kg.
+In the United States and Canada, there was a 145 lb limit in the early 20th century at least until the early 1920s.
+In Mexico, the wrestling commission's definition of the welterweight weight class is between 70 kg and 78 kg.

 In the United Kingdom, the 1947 Admiral-Lord Mountevans rules set out seven weight divisions with maximum weight limits and called for champions to be crowned of each limit.
 This included Welterweight 11st 11 lb (165 lb) An earlier system of weight classes with different levels and more divisions - including Welterweight - existed under the 1930 All-In rules.

 Catch wrestling

 From the 1870s to the 1910s, the weight limit was 10st 8 lb (148 lb) for Lancashire catch-as-catch-can wrestling under the rules of Sporting Chronicle (Manchester, England).